appins/flashcardPlusPlus/README.md

     Example: `Q what's the square root of 100?,10`

-  * Multiple Choice
+  * Multiple Choice (Updated, but old syntax will still work)

-    Syntax: `M question&choice1,choice2&answer`
+    Syntax: `SM question&wronganswer,wronganswer&rightanswer`

-      * Each part (question, choices, and answer) should have a '&' separating it
+      * Each part (question, wrong answers, and correct answer) should have a '&' separating it
       * Each choice should have a comma separating it
-      * Make sure to put the title of the choice before the choice, like "A: 10"
       * Case insensitive
+      * Works with both prefix and answer (So 'D' and '17' would both be valid)
+      * Auto prefix's choices with letter
+      * Randomized order

-      Example: `M Which number is prime?&A: 4,B: 15, C: 21, D: 17&D`
+      Example: `SM Which number is prime?&4,15,21&17`

   * True / False questions